Stagecoach (band): Video

 The first Stagecoach video was directed by Terry Barham and edited by Andy Boyle.
 The video was shot at the band rehearsal space in Capel, Surrey which is a Quaker Hall by day.

 This video was followed by 'Hang That Head' and also shot at the Quaker Hall and directed by Andy Boyle.
 It involves many T-shirt changes and is believed to hold a world record for most top swaps in a pop video.

 Completing the trilogy of Capel shot video's was "We Got Tazers!"
 Directed by Andy Boyle it is a straight performance video.

-The video for Stagecoach single "Map To The Freezer" features footage from the film Speed.
+The video for Stagecoach single "Map to the Freezer" features footage from the film Speed.

 The video for Stagecoach single "Jonah Lomu" was directed by James Sharpe who has also directed video's for Frankie and the Heartstrings and Darren Hayman.
-The band came up with the concept which was to try and beat the world record time for eating a 12-inch pizza.
+The band came up with the concept which was to try to beat the world record time for eating a 12-inch pizza.
 The record is currently held by New Zealander Josh Anderson.
 The video was an exclusive to Nme.com.

 The video for Stagecoach single "Work!
 Work!
 Work!" was directed by Michael James Hall and features 50 of the band's fans who replied to an advert asking "Can You Party As hard As This Man?"
 That man was label boss Jack Clothier who stars in the video.

 The video for Stagecoach single "Action" was directed by former collaborator James Sharpe and stars Samatha White, Alan Pelz-Sharpe and Emma Hinds.